remirobert/CameraEngine/README.md

 #### Carthage

 - Add `github "remirobert/CameraEngine"` to your Cartfile.
-- Run `carthage update --platform ios` and add the framework to your project.
+- Run `carthage update` and add the framework to your project.
 - import CameraEngine